Skip to main content

 • Select the option: Defined in the configuration file and check the checkbox for Use alternative configuration file.

 • Behind the checkbox, enter the full path to the phpunit.xml.dist file.
 This file is located in the plugin directory.
-If the repository contains a phpunit.xml file, use that one instead. (i.e wordpress-seo has two types of tests.
+If the repository contains a phpunit.xml file, use that one instead. (e.g., wordpress-seo has two types of tests.
 Use phpunit-integration.xml.dist for the 'old' integration tests, and phpunit.xml.dist for the BrainMonkey tests.)

 • Now you've entered the path, press the icon on the far right.
 This will bring you to the Test frameworks window.